core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 As with OSCORE, it is possible to combine Group OSCORE with communication security on other layers.
 One example is the use of transport layer security, such as DTLS {{RFC6347}}, between one client and one proxy (and vice versa), or between one proxy and one server (and vice versa), in order to protect the routing information of packets from observers.
 Note that DTLS cannot be used to secure messages sent over IP multicast.

-Group OSCORE defines different modes of operation:
+Group OSCORE defines two modes of operation:

 * In the signature mode, Group OSCORE requests and responses are digitally signed.
 The signature mode supports all COSE algorithms as well as signature verification by intermediaries.
+This mode is defined in {{mess-processing}} and MUST be supported.

-* The pairwise mode allows two group members to exchange unicast OSCORE requests and responses protected with symmetric keys.
+* In the pairwise mode, two group members exchange Group OSCORE requests and responses over unicast, protected with symmetric keys.
 These symmetric keys are derived from Diffie-Hellman shared secrets, calculated with the asymmetric keys of the two group members.
 This allows for shorter integrity tags and therefore lower message overhead.

-* In the (hybrid) optimized mode, the CoAP requests are digitally signed as in the signature mode, and the CoAP responses are integrity protected with the symmetric key of the pairwise mode.

-The signature and optimized modes are detailed in the body of this document.
-The pairwise mode is detailed in {{sec-pairwise-protection}}.
-Unless otherwise stated, this specification refers to the signature mode.
+This mode is defined in {{sec-pairwise-protection}} and MAY be supported.
+However, it MUST be supported by endpoints that support the Echo Option {{I-D.ietf-core-echo-request-tag}} and/or block-wise transfers {{RFC7959}}.

 ## Terminology ## {#terminology}